 Both the Marcellus Shale Coalition and the Appalachian Shale Recommended Practices Group, a consortium of 11 of the Appalachian Basin’s largest natural gas and oil producers, have developed and publicly released recommended practices specifically for this region.

-Among other collaborative efforts in the Marcellus region, we have participated in the Center for Sustainable Shale Development (CSSD).
-The CSSD is an unprecedented collaboration built on constructive engagement among environmental organizations, philanthropic foundations and energy companies from across the Appalachian Basin who share the objective of developing a center of excellence for natural gas from shale development.
-The CSSD adopted and released a series of 15 science-based performance standards covering air, climate and water protection and will offer voluntary third-party operator certification using these standards.
+Among other collaborative efforts in the Marcellus region, we participate in the Center for Responsible Shale Development.
+The CRSD is an unprecedented collaboration built on constructive engagement among environmental organizations, philanthropic foundations and energy companies from across the Appalachian Basin who share the objective of developing a center of excellence for natural gas from shale development.
+The CRSD adopted and released a series of 15 science-based performance standards covering air, climate and water protection and offers voluntary third-party operator certification using these standards.

 Learn more about Chevron leading in the Marcellus.